kyle-walden/Determining-E-commerce-Behaviour-from-Shopping-Cart-Activity/README.md

 **Project Report**

 ## Abstract
 This project utalizes machine learning to develope a classification model to classify whether a e-commerce store visitor will proceed to purchase a product placed within their shopping cart or select to remove the product from their shopping cart - ultimetly classifying the user as a 'buyer' or 'non-buyer' for a paticular product prior to them taking action in the shopping cart.
-The concluding model producing the best results was a K-Nearest Neighbour (KNN) model, reporting a 70.64% accuracy rate.
+The concluding model producing the best results was a K-Nearest Neighbour (KNN) model, reporting a ***70.64% accuracy rate***.

 ## Introduction
 In today's internet age, typical e-commerce online stores are able to track user activity and compile relational databases.
 Popular tools are used to do so such as Google Analytics - providing insights into site visitor behaviours at a detailed view point.
 In such, a site can easily setup a collection to track the activity that happens within a paticular users' shopping cart per browsing session.